1stdibs/google_ga360/1_README.md

-### What does this Block do for me?

-* Accelerated Time to Value
-* Accessibility
-* Best Practice Design Patterns
-* Leveraging Most of BQ Investment

 ### Google Analytics Premium Data Structure

 * Google Analytics Premium (GA360) data is exported (in this case, through [Transfer Services](https://cloud.google.com/bigquery/transfer/)) in the format of a single flat table with a new entry for each session.
 Rather than creating new tables for each entity attribute, Google places aggregate or attribute information in nested fields in the single tabel.
 For more information on Nested Fields, and why Google chooses to use them, please refer to this overview on [Why Nesting is so Cool](https://discourse.looker.com/t/why-nesting-is-so-cool/4182).